 - Reasonable Salary – The Bureau of Labor Statistics also reports that the median annual salary for paralegals in 2017 was $50,410.
 The lowest 10 percent earned less than $31,130, while the highest 10 percent earned more than $81,180.

 The Fremont Difference

-Fremont College is proud to offer an excellent Paralegal Studies program for those interested in entering this rewarding profession.
-The Paralegal program at Fremont College is one of only a number of Paralegal programs in California that is approved by the American Bar Association.
+Fremont University is proud to offer an excellent Paralegal Studies program for those interested in entering this rewarding profession.
+The Paralegal program at Fremont University is one of only a number of Paralegal programs in California that is approved by the American Bar Association.
 Those who enroll in the program are able to earn their paralegal certificate in as little as 15 months.
 Our experts have designed the Paralegal program to provide students with a thorough and comprehensive understanding of the modern legal system, as well as offering ample opportunities to put their gained knowledge into practice.
-If you are interested in the exciting field of paralegal work, Fremont College’s accelerated program will allow you to quickly earn an Associate of Arts degree in Paralegal Studies.
+If you are interested in the exciting field of paralegal work, Fremont University’s accelerated program will allow you to quickly earn an Associate of Arts degree in Paralegal Studies.
 For more information, contact us today.